ember-learn/guides-source/guides/release/components/template-tag-format.md

 ## Testing

 Historically, Ember's integration tests have been written using the `hbs` tagged template literal.
 This is no longer necessary with the template tag format.
-Instead, simply use the `<template>` tag to define a template to render.
+Instead, use the `<template>` tag to define a template to render.

 The following example showcases how the "Avatar" component can be tested using the template tag format.